nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: online

-Same as the `cluster.on('online')` event, but emits only when the state change on the specified worker.
+Same as the `cluster.on('online')` event, but emits only when the state changes on the specified worker.

     cluster.fork().on('online', function (worker) {